SicongLu/WH_MET/Analysis_Code/README.md

 parse_ttree.C will parse the tree accordingly for each text file.

 # 1D and 2D variable distribution plots
 quick_draw.py will use the simplest TTree.Draw() to quickly draw the relevant branches in certain regions.

 slow_draw.py will loop through the events and calculate new variables.

 draw_2D.py will draw the 2D distributions.

+check_CR.py will make the CR plots used in validation.

+examin_1jet.py will focus on the 1 jet variables.

+# Preliminary estimation of yield

 # Cutflow and Yield
-make_cutlow_table.py will create the cutflow table. yield_table_create.py will create the yield table.
+make_cutlow_table.py will create the cutflow table and the n - 1 table, this can be used for examining orthorgonal and additional signal region. mp_yield_table_create.py will create the yield table with python multi_processing, the yield table will be used in the limit setting process.